|

 Dan's calculator from business school

-Eventually, my vision became more realistic, and the heads-up display gave way to a normal screen.
-The mouse was replaced in the first prototype in the early fall of 1978 by the game paddle of the Apple ][.
+The hope for using a mouse was replaced in the first personal computer prototype in the early fall of 1978 by the game paddle of the Apple ][.
+(This was a dial you could turn to move game objects back and forth, for example in "Pong".)
 You could move the cursor left or right, and then push the "fire" button, and then turning the paddle would move the cursor up and down.
-The R-C circuit or whatever in the Apple ][ was too sluggish and my pointing to imprecise, so I switched to the two arrow keys of the Apple ][ keyboard (it only had 2) and used the space bar instead of the button to switch from horizontal movement to vertical.
+The R-C circuit or whatever in the Apple ][ was too sluggish and my pointing too imprecise to accurately position the cursor that way, so I switched to the two arrow keys of the Apple ][ keyboard (it only had 2) and used the space bar instead of the button to switch from horizontal movement to vertical.

-I created that first prototype over a weekend on an Apple ][ I borrowed for the purpose from Dan Fylstra of Personal Software, later our publisher.
+I created that first PC prototype over a weekend on an Apple ][ I borrowed for the purpose from Dan Fylstra of Personal Software, later our publisher.
 I wrote it in Apple Basic.
 It did not scroll, yet, but it had the columns and rows and some arithmetic.

 To design exactly how the program would work, I'd create state diagrams, showing what would happen when you pressed various keys.
 Here is a scan of a diagram that included many features, such as replication, help, etc. It was written on the back of a sheet of spreadsheet paper, hence the blue column and row lines.
 It about 17"x11", so it is scanned in two pieces, which I show here side by side: